gnorambuena/OpenSeesM1/README_M1.md

     `./build_m1.sh`

-This script will install the required dependencies, build the MUMPS library, and build OpenSees, OpenSeesMP, and OpenSeesSP.
+This script will install the required dependencies, build the MUMPS library, and build OpenSees, OpenSeesPy, OpenSeesMP, and OpenSeesSP.

 5. After the `build_m1.sh` script has successfully completed, run the `install_openseespy_m1.sh` script to copy OpenSeesPy.
 This step will copy the files `opensees.so` and `openseespy.dylib` to the installed packages directory of the current Python interpreter: